Play Guitar Better – 5 Common Problems Solved

 1. Wrist Position – Play Guitar Better

 Playing the guitar has nothing to do with the size of your hands.
-To play guitar we need the correct positioning of the wrist.
+Firstly, to play guitar we need the correct positioning of the wrist.
 A student thinking their hands are too small/too big to play guitar is often down to poor wrist technique.
 Placing your wrist at a bad position or angle will limit movement and access to the notes.
 As you can see in the photo below, access to the strings is difficult with your wrist set in a position that is too high.
 Your thumb should also be at the centre of what you are playing at most times.

 2. Finger angle – Play Guitar Better

 After improving your wrist position check that your fingers are fairly straight.
 Often students have their fingers angled when having difficulty trying to play guitar.
 The hand in the correct position should comfortably be able to have one finger assigned to each fret.
 In the photo below the thumb angle is the cause of the problem.
 This thumb angle makes the palm of the hand face across the instrument.
-This will cause the fingers to angle back.
+Consequently, this will cause the fingers to angle back.

 3. Material to learn – Play Guitar Better

 Often students are trying to play songs with skills, in particular chords, that are beyond their skill level.
 Learning to play an instrument is much like training for an athletic event.
-Building up strength and skill over time is required.
+Therefore, building up strength and skill over time is required.
 The help of a teacher that understands how to design a curriculum of songs and exercises will get you playing the songs you want in faster time.

-4. The instrument – Play Guitar Better
+4. The Instrument – Play Guitar Better

 5. Attitude – Play Guitar Better

 Guitar is not an instantly satisfying instrument.
 To play it requires strength development, coordination of left and right hand and music skills such as rhythm.
 Be patient and it will happen.
 For example, look back in 4 week cycles.
 How well could you play 4 weeks ago?
 Certainly seek advice from people who can play guitar.